apache/mynewt-site/docs/network/ble/ble_mesh.md

 ### Introduction to Mesh

-Bluetooth Mesh is new standard from Bluetooth SIG that was released in 2017.
-It enables many-to-many device communication (os opose to point-to-point approach in BLE) and is optimised for large-scale networks like building automation or sensors network.
-It utilize managed flood based approach where only main-powered nodes relay messages making it very power efficient (battery powered low-power nodes that don't relay messages can operate in mesh network for years).
+Bluetooth Mesh is a new standard from Bluetooth SIG that was released in 2017.
+It enables many-to-many device communication (as opposed to point-to-point approach in BLE) and is optimised for large-scale networks like building automation or sensors network.
+It utilizes managed flood based approach where only mains-powered nodes relay messages making it very power efficient (battery powered low-power nodes that don't relay messages can operate in mesh network for years).

 Bluetooth Mesh is complementary to Bluetooth specification and requires features from 4.0 release only.
-This allows to deploy network using hardware already available on the market.
+This allows deployment of networks using hardware already available on the market.

 ### Topology